Egyptians go to the polls Tuesday and Wednesday to vote on a constitution written by the military-backed interim government.

-The vote is seen as a referendum on a likely presidential run by the country's army chief, Adbel Fattah al-Sisi, who ousted former president Mohamed Morsi in July.
+The vote is widely seen as a referendum on a likely presidential run by the country's top general.
+In July, army chief Abdel Fattah al-Sisi deposed Mohammed Morsi, Egypt's first freely elected head of state.

 Analysts predict the constitutional referendum will easily pass.

-The constitutional referendum comes about a year after Mr. Morsi signed the last constitution into law.
-The new proposed charter would strip out Islamist language in the existing document, give women greater rights and strengthen the power of the military.
+The proposed constitution would strip out Islamist language in the existing document, give women greater rights and strengthen the power of the military.

 In Washington, the U.S. State Department Monday expressed concern about reports that people campaigning for a 'no' vote have been arrested.